 For recruiting specifically, the math works out clearly.
 A recruiter’s week might break down like this: 30% sourcing candidates, 20% screening resumes, 15% scheduling interviews, 15% writing messages and job descriptions, and 20% building relationships, closing offers, and advising hiring managers.
 AI can handle the first four categories effectively.
 That frees up 80% of the recruiter’s previous time for the work that requires human judgment.

 This pattern has played out before.
 When ATMs were introduced, bank teller employment actually grew for decades because the cost per branch dropped, banks opened more branches, and tellers shifted to relationship-based banking.
 When spreadsheet software replaced manual accounting, the number of accountants increased because faster analysis created demand for more financial insight.
 Recruiting is following the same trajectory - AI reduces the cost per hire, companies hire more aggressively, and recruiters focus on strategic work.
+The next evolution of this shift is agentic AI recruiting, where AI systems autonomously execute multi-step hiring workflows rather than just assisting with individual tasks.

 How AI Actually Makes Recruiters Better

-And what are they doing with that saved time?
+What are they doing with that saved time?
 LinkedIn found that 35% redirect it toward deeper candidate screening.
 Another 26% invest it in skills assessments.
-They're shifting from administrative overhead to higher-value activities - the kind of work that directly impacts hiring quality.
-Companies using AI-assisted recruiter messaging are 9% more likely to make a quality hire compared to those that don't.
+They’re shifting from administrative overhead to higher-value activities - the kind of work that directly impacts hiring quality.
+Companies using AI-assisted recruiter messaging are 9% more likely to make a quality hire compared to those that don’t.

 A recruiter’s week: before and after AI